yii-tools/forms/docs/field/label.md

 # Label

-For default the label its the attribute label of the form model, which can be changed by the `\Yii\Forms\Field::labelContent()` method.
+For default the label it's the attribute label of the form model, which can be changed by the `\Yii\Forms\Field::labelContent()` method.

 For example, the following code for change the label content.